dncpax/dgtcd_downer/README.md

 At the moment, you can only download files from the [CDD website](https://cdd.dgterritorio.gov.pt/) by drawing areas of interest up to 200km², clicking on each square to add it to the download list, and then clicking on the download button for all the selected files.

-For those who need areas larger than 200km², the process is very time-consuming, and potentially induces carpal tunnel syndrome [^1], as long as there is no API for the purpose!
+For those who need areas larger than 200km², the process is very time-consuming, and potentially induces carpal tunnel syndrome [^1], as long as there is no API for the purpose, yet!

 Initially, a script was created to allow "automatic" downloading for larger areas, which eventually evolved into a plugin [QGIS](https://qgis.org/), in order to facilitate access to the data for all users.